 - V-strip: These door seal strips are also popular as tension strips.
 These weather-stripping doors are easy to install.
 All you need to do is to cut the specific length.
 The top and two horizontal sides of the door require v-strips.
 In some cases, the door bottom may also need a v-strip.

-- Metal weather stripping for doors: Undoubtedly, metal weather stripping ensures long life than typical synthetic rubber or plastic door seal strips.
+- Metal weather stripping for doors: Metal weather stripping ensures longer life than typical synthetic rubber or plastic door seal strips.
 These types of door seal strips are suitable for highly harsh environments.
 Besides, you can opt for various metal types, such as zinc, aluminum, or steel.

 - Door sweeps: These weather strippings are suitable for filling the gap between the door bottom and the floor.
-Door sweeps are incredibly useful in preventing contaminants, unwanted airflow, or even insects from getting inside.
+Door sweeps are incredibly useful in preventing contaminants, unwanted airflow, or insects from entering.

 - EPDM Rubber or closed cell foam tape weather stripping for doors: EPDM is a long-lasting material, and the door weather seals of this material are the best for the safety and security of the door.
-Besides, these types of weather stripping for doors are suitable for all kinds of doors and windows.
+Besides, these weather stripping types are suitable for all kinds of doors and windows.

 Electric Cabinet Door Seal Strips